UdacityAndroidDevScholarship/quiz-app/README.md

 #### For Project Boards, please read our [Projects Section](https://github.com/UdacityAndroidDevScholarship/quiz-app/wiki/Project-Board).

+#### For mockups of all screens of the app, please have a look to [App-Mockups Wiki](https://github.com/UdacityAndroidDevScholarship/quiz-app/wiki/App-Mockups)

 #### For queries, you can reach out to us on our slack channel [#cp_quiz_app](https://anddevindiascholars.slack.com/messages/CA5HLKWEA).

 #### Know how to contribute to collaborative projects and git / github basics [YouTube](https://youtu.be/lXY02pZWR58)